 The system has controllers, and each controller comes with pre-installed DIMM modules.
-It also has a CBM (cache backup module), a module that has a super capacitor and an FBM (flash backup module).
-With the CBM, the cached data is quickly distributed to the FBM to save the data permanently with the support of the super capacitor if power outage occurs.
+It also has a Cache Backup Module (CBM), a module that has a supercapacitor and a Flash Backup Module (FBM).
+With the CBM, the cached data is quickly distributed to the FBM to save the data permanently with the support of the supercapacitor if power outage occurs.
 With the super capacitor's fast-charging feature, it can distribute a fair supply of power to the controller, so the controller can save cache data to the FBM immediately and permanently.